REAL ESTATE BRANDS

 Brand is the engine of placemaking

-Placemaking is a promise: “This place will do something for you.”
-That “something” might be:
+Placemaking is a promise: “This place will give you something.”
+That might be:

 • Belonging (community, identity, tribe)